tafcosta/SHOCKr/README.md

 - **On-the-Fly Shock Finder:** Shockr incorporates a real-time shock finder that dynamically identifies shock fronts during simulations without the need for post-processing.

 ## Euler Equations
 Shockr is based on the spherical symmetric form of the Euler equations, governing fluid dynamics in a 1D radial direction.
-The set of equations solved by Breeze-1d are
+The set of equations solved by SHOCKr are

 1. **Continuity Equation:**
    $$\ \frac{\partial \rho}{\partial t} + \frac{1}{r^2} \frac{\partial}{\partial r}(r^2 \rho v_r) = 0 \$$